Catherine Smith, Baroness Smith of Cluny

-Catherine Anne Smith, Baroness Smith of Cluny, (born 4 May 1973), is a British lawyer and life peer who has served as Advocate General for Scotland since 2024.
+Catherine Anne Smith, Baroness Smith of Cluny, (born 4 May 1973), is a Scottish lawyer and life peer who has served as Advocate General for Scotland since 2024.
 She is the youngest daughter of former Labour Party leader John Smith.

 Early life and education

 Catherine Anne Smith was born on 4 May 1973 in Edinburgh as the youngest of three daughters.
 Her father, John Smith, was at that time the member of Parliament for North Lanarkshire, and later served as the leader of the Labour Party from 1992 until his death in 1994.
 Her mother, Elizabeth Smith, was made a life peer and appointed to the House of Lords as Baroness Smith of Gilmorehill in 1995.
 Her elder sister, Sarah Smith, is a BBC journalist.

 Smith was educated at Boroughmuir High School in Edinburgh.
 She studied history and law at the University of Glasgow, gaining Master of Arts (MA) and Bachelor of Laws (LLB) degrees, followed by a Diploma in Legal Practice (DipLP) from the University of Strathclyde.